 Games for couples.

 Adult entertainment doesn’t just have to be Netflix and pizza after the kids have gone to bed.
-Or even David Attenborough and beef bourgignon, if that’s the way you prefer to spend time with your loved one.
-In this technological age we spend so much time on electronic devices.
+Or even David Attenborough and beef bourguignon, if that’s the way you prefer to spend time with your loved one.
+In this technological age, we spend so much time on electronic devices.
 Often we sometimes forget that we aren’t interacting with robots or AI.
 One way to put the spark back into your love life is to sit down together and play a game, like the Monogamy Board Game.

 We don’t spend enough time actually sitting down, having some face-to-face connection.
 I was never a fan of long-winded board games such as Monopoly when I was a kid.
 It seemed an investment of time in something that wasn’t going to give you a fruitful ‘return.’
 Asides being able to rub your playing pals’ noses in it, if you were clever enough to become the king-pin of prime board-game real-estate.

 That kind of ‘win’ gives a short-lived satisfaction.
 In our adult lives, satisfaction can be gained through completing a ‘project’.
 Renovating a house or garden.
 Running a marathon.
 Earning a well-deserved new job or promotion.
 These kinds of achievements are great for personal development.
 But what about relationships?
 How are they kept fresh and exciting in this fast-paced age where we often pass each other like ships in the night?
-Between informing each other about the trials and tribulations of the work day or child-entertaining efforts at home, there is often limited ‘quality time.’
+Between informing each other about the trials and tribulations of the workday or child-entertaining efforts at home, there is often limited ‘quality time.’

 Cue adult games…these can take various formats: